KaitoKid1612/KaitoKid1612/README.md

 - 📫 I will have a exam about **AWS**

+- 📫 I know English and a little Japanese

 - ⚡ Fun fact **I am Funny**

 <h3 align="left">Connect with me:</h3>